Order Book for/from:

-The sun was setting and long shadows lay across the desert landscape.
+The sun was setting, and long shadows lay across the desert landscape.
 The heat of the day still shimmered on the horizon, and the sounds in the town were subdued.
 A goat bleated somewhere.
 Nick’s head jerked up as something moved to his left.
 But there was nothing and he kept running.

 Dex made it first and burst into the building they’d scouted days ago.
-There was always the chance someone had taken shelter in the last few days, but the building was abandoned and the chances were slim.
+There was always the chance someone had taken shelter in the past few days, but the building was abandoned and the chances were slim.

 Dex headed for the long bank of windows at the rear and hunkered down inside the wall.
 Nick could hear shouting coming from outside now.
-It was still a few streets over, but moving closer.
+It was still a few streets over but moving closer.

-The door they’d come through just a few seconds ago shot open and both men raised their weapons automatically.
+The door they’d come through just a few seconds ago shot open, and both men raised their weapons automatically.

 “Fuck me,” Dex breathed softly at the sight of a rifle cradled in her arms.